sandstorm-io/tos-pp/tos-pp.md

 ### How Sandstorm will handle complaints:

-When a shared grain has been reported to us, we will investigate it for compliance with the following rules:
+When a shared grain has been reported to us, we will investigate it for compliance with the rules enumerated in these terms.

-* You may not use the service for activities that are illegal under United States law.
-* You may not use the service to facilitate online harassment campaigns, regardless of legality.
-"Online harassment" means activity meant to threaten, bully, or otherwise maliciously make life difficult for an individual person or class of people, especially (but not limited to) women and minorities.
-* You may not use the service to host commercial pornography.
-However, you may host personal erotic content as long as it legal and not for profit.

 In all cases, Sandstorm (the company) will judge whether the grain violates the policy.
 If it is found to be in violation, the following actions may be taken:

 * Your grain may be "unshared", meaning no one except you will be able to access it, and it will not be able to connect to any external service or resources.
 * In the case of repeat offenders or egregious violations, all of your grains may be unshared, and you may be prohibited from sharing grains or otherwise connecting grains to external resources in the future.